hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 - The `rollback` payload includes the block header and the transactions that triggered the predicate for a past block that is no longer part of the canonical chain and must be reverted.

 > [!TIP]
-> You can define multiple predicates and pass them as arguments to start the chainhook service.
+> You can also run chainhook service by passing multiple predicates.
 > Example:  `$ chainhook service start --predicate-path=predicate_1.json  --predicate-path=predicate_2.json --config-path=Chainhook.toml`

 ## References